abpframework/abp/docs/en/tutorials/modular-crm/part-03.md

 ### Defining Data Transfer Objects

-`GetListAsync` and `.CreateAsync` methods are using `ProductDto` and `ProductCreationDto` that are not defined yet.
+`GetListAsync` and `CreateAsync` methods are using `ProductDto` and `ProductCreationDto` classes that are not defined yet.
 So, we need to define them.

 Create a `ProductCreationDto` class under the `ModularCrm.Products.Application.Contracts` project: